-The accompanying consolidated financial statements are presented in U.S. dollars and have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP").
-Any reference in these notes to applicable guidance is meant to refer to the authoritative GAAP as found in the Accounting Standards Codification ("ASC") and as amended by Accounting Standards Updates ("ASUs") of the FASB.
-The accompanying consolidated financial statements include the accounts of Augmedix, Inc. and its wholly-owned subsidiaries, Augmedix Operating Corporation, Augmedix BD Limited and Augmedix Solutions Pvt.
+The accompanying consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP").
+The accompanying consolidated financial statements include the accounts of Augmedix, Inc. and its wholly-owned subsidiaries, Augmedix Operating Corporation, Augmedix BD Limited, and Augmedix Solutions Pvt.
 Ltd. All intercompany accounts and transactions have been eliminated in consolidation.
-Certain prior period amounts in the consolidated financial statements have been reclassified to conform to the current period's presentation.
-Further, certain prior period disclosures in the footnotes to the consolidated financial statements have been enhanced to conform with current period disclosures.
-The Company deemed these changes in presentation and disclosures to be immaterial.